samsung-cnct/k2/README.md

 export helm_override_<CLUSTER>=<TRUE/FALSE>
 ```
 Now, run cluster up again, and K2 will use the override condition you specified.

+### Kubernetes versioning for tools used within K2
+K2 will use the versions of helm and kubectl appropriate for the Kubernetes version of each cluster.
+It does so by determining each cluster's currently-set Kubernetes minor version.
+Because nodepools can have different versions from each other, the minor version is set according to the version of the master nodepool in AWS clusters, and for GKE clusters, K2 uses the Kubernetes version of the last nodepool in the nodePools list.

 ## Destroying a Kubernetes Cluster